Fine-Tuning Language Models via Epistemic Neural Networks: Synthetic data

 \section{Synthetic data}

-In this section, we evaluate the performance of active learning schemes in a simple synthetic problem designed around a neural network generative model.
-We make minor modifications to the opensource Neural Testbed benchmark \citep{osband2022neural} to create an active learning problem.
-By evaluating algorithms with a controlled generative model, we can avoid some of the pitfalls of evaluation on a fixed benchmark dataset.
-Benchmarks that rank performance on a fixed dataset are vulnerable to overfitting through iterative hill-climbing \citep{russo2015much}, which may not generalize beyond the benchmark \citep{recht2018cifar}.
-We then evaluate different approaches to active learning in this setting.
+This section evaluates active learning schemes in a simple synthetic problem designed around a neural network generative model.\footnote{ By evaluating algorithms with a controlled generative model, we can avoid some of the pitfalls of evaluation on a fixed benchmark dataset.
+Benchmarks that rank performance on a fixed dataset are vulnerable to overfitting through iterative hill-climbing \citep{russo2015much}.
+As such, optimized solutions on fixed datasets often don't generalize beyond the benchmark \citep{recht2018cifar}.} We make minor modifications to the Neural Testbed \citep{osband2022neural} to create a new open-source active learning benchmark (Appendix~\ref{app:code}).
 We find that, using an epinet, we can greatly reduce the necessary amount of training labels.